ieferrari/fastapi-template/README.md

 # fastapi-template

-Template for FastAPI projects, that aims a fast implementation for generic projects.
-You will find many examples and options in every folder.
+Template for fast implementation in generic FastAPI projects. every folder has many examples and options.
 Fork the repository, uncomment and modify the lines that are needed.

 ## Features:
 * File structure
 * database connection code examples for SQLite, and PostgreSQL
 * models patterns and examples
 * schemas examples
+* Oauth2 with JWT
-* html templates implementation
+* html templates implementation and static files server
-* Oauth with JWT
 * tests
+* Continous integrations with github-Actions
 * scripts and instructions for deploy on multiple servers: heroku, vps(like aws)
 *  and other utilities.